deep-entertainment/egoventure/docs/hints.md

 *EgoVenture* includes a hint system called `Notebook`.

 It is designed to be a list of goals with a list of associated hints that are progressed as the player advances in the game.
-When the player has done something or was somewhere, a hint can be progressed and the next hint is shown in the notepad.
+When the player has done something or has been somewhere, a hint can be progressed and the next hint is shown in the notepad.
 Once all hints are progressed, the next goal is reached.

 The hint progression are stored in save games.